Blacksmith Technical Advisory Board

 Owen Cadwalader specializes in geochemical and hydrologic analysis for groundwater and soil remediation projects.
 He has been working for Geosyntec Consultants since 2009.
 Mr. Cadwalader holds a Master of Sciences from Dartmouth University; specifically in Earth Sciences; Contaminant Hydrology and Aqueous Geochemistry.

-Dr. Caravanos is an assistant professor at Hunter College, CUNY, where he directs the MS and MPH program in environmental and occupational health sciences.
-He received his M.S. from Polytechnic University in New York City and Ph.D. in public health (environmental health) from Columbia University's School of Public Health in 1984.
+Dr. Caravanos is a senior faculty member within the Environmental and Occupational Health Program.
+He received his M.S. from the NYU-Polytechnic School of Engineering in New York City and a DrPH in Public Health (environmental health) from Columbia.
 Dr. Caravanos holds certification in industrial hygiene (CIH) and industrial safety (CSP) and prides himself on being an "environmental health practitioner."
 He specializes in lead poisoning, mold contamination, asbestos and community environmental health risk.

 Dr. Caravanos has extensive experience in variety of urban environmental and industrial health problems and is often called upon to assist in environmental health assessments, including lead/zinc smelter in Mexico, health risks at the World Trade Center, ground water contamination in New Jersey and municipal landfill closures in Brooklyn.
 Presently he is on the technical advisory panel of the Citizens Advisory Committee for the Brooklyn-Queens Aquifer Feasibility Study, a New York City Department of Environmental Protection-sponsored community action committee evaluating health risks associated with aquifer restoration.